 Description

-Offered for for sale is this rare Antique Dobereiner Lamp lighter c1830.
+For sale is this fine Antique Dobereiner Lamp lighter c1830.

-The science?
-Delightfully dangerous.
-A bit of zinc and sulfuric acid generated hydrogen, which passed over a platinum catalyst and ignited into a small but impressively theatrical flame.
+The science consisted of a zinc and sulfuric acid generated hydrogen, which passed over a platinum catalyst and ignited into a small flame.
 It was the preferred fire-starter for refined individuals who thought “setting things on fire” should come with a side of mad science.

 Although eventually outpaced by less explosive options, the Döbereiner lamp remains a stunning tribute to an age when lighting a candle involved chemistry, craftsmanship, and just a dash of risk.